Lattice birth-and-death processes: The set-up and main results

 (3) Existing individuals may die for two reasons.
 Firstly, there is a constant background per capita mortality rate $m$, yielding an exponentially distributed lifetime.
 Secondly, mortality has a density dependent component (self-thinning), so that competition among the individuals may also lead to death.
 The density dependent component of the death rate of a focal individual is a sum of contributions from all the other individuals within the entire $\mathbb{Z}^d$, but the strength of the competitive effect decreases with distance.

 The model is defined by

 and

-In this model $(\eta _t)$ represents an evolution of a biological population with independent branching given by the kernel $a _+$, immigration at a constant rate $b_0$, constant ``intrinsic'' mortality rate $m$ and the competition kernel $a_-$.
+In this model $(\eta _t)$ represents an evolution of a biological population with independent branching given by the kernel $a _+$, immigration at a constant rate $b_0$, constant ``intrinsic'' mortality rate $m_1$, local competition rate $m_2$, and the competition kernel $a_-$.
+The functions $a_+$ and $a_-$ are assumed to be summable.
 The model with rates \eqref{flabbergast} and \eqref{foolhardy} with $b_0 = 0$ can be regarded as a translation invariant discretization of the Bolker--Pacala--Dieckmann--Law model studied by Fournier and M{\'e}l{\'e}ard \cite{FournierMeleard}.

-The stepping stone and superprocess versions of the model were considered by Etheridge \cite{Eth04}.
+The stepping stone and superprocess versions of the Bolker--Pacala--Dieckmann--Law model were considered by Etheridge \cite{Eth04}.
 The process with a finite number of particles in continuum was studied in \cite{FournierMeleard}, where, among other things, it was shown that the superprocess version can be obtained as a scaling limit of continuous processes.
 Statistical dynamics were considered by Finkilstein et al. \cite{FKK09, FKKBPDL}; see also Ovaskainen et al. \cite{Ecology}.
-The model with rates \eqref{flabbergast} and \eqref{foolhardy} with $b_0 = 0$ can be regarded as a translation invariant discretization of the Bolker--Pacala--Dieckmann--Law model described in \cite{FournierMeleard}.
 Unlike in the continuous model, in the discrete model we allow the particles to be at the same place; otherwise the density would be bounded.

 \emph{A discrete version of an aggregation model}.
 Here the birth rate is either as in \eqref{flabbergast}, or is given by a constant, $b(x,\eta) \equiv c >0$.
 The death rate is given by

 or

 where $c>0$ and $\varphi : \Z ^\d \to \R _+$.
 For a statistical dynamics corresponding to this model in continuum, see \cite{Aggreg} and references therein; see also \cite{Bezborodovthesis} for continuous systems with a finite number of particles.